 Angle received his B.A. from Yale University in East Asian Studies and his Ph.D. in Philosophy from the University of Michigan.
 Since 1994 he has taught at Wesleyan University, where he is now Professor of Philosophy and Mansfield Freeman Professor of East Asian Studies.
 In March 2010, Angle presented the inaugural Tang Junyi Lecture Series at the University of Michigan.
 Angle is a recipient of two Fulbright Fellowships, a Millicent C. McIntosh Fellowship, a Chiang Ching-Kuo Postdoctoral Research Fellowship, and the Binswanger Prize for Excellence in Teaching, and he is a past President of the International Society for Comparative Study of Chinese and Western Philosophy.

 Justin Tiwald has published widely on topics in Chinese thought.
 These include Confucian, Daoist, and Neo-Confucian accounts of moral psychology, well-being, and political authority, as well as the implications of Confucian views for virtue ethics, individual rights, and moral epistemology.
 His books include Neo-Confucianism: A Philosophical Introduction, with Stephen C. Angle (Polity, 2017), and Ritual and Religion in the Xunzi, with T. C. Kline III (SUNY, 2014).
-Some of his notable articles are “Xunzi on Moral Expertise” (Dao, 2012), “Dai Zhen on Sympathetic Concern” (Journal of Chinese Philosophy, 2010), and “A Right of Rebellion in the Mengzi?”
+Some of his notable articles are “Xunzi on Moral Expertise” (Dao, 2012), “‘Getting It Oneself’ (Zide 自得) as an Alternative to Testimonial Knowledge and Deference to Tradition” (Oxford Studies in Epistemology, 2023), and “A Right of Rebellion in the Mengzi?”
 (Dao, 2008), which won the Dao Best Essay Award.
 He has published translations of selected Buddhist and Neo-Confucian works in Readings in Later Chinese Philosophy (Hackett, 2014), which he edited with Bryan W. Van Norden.
 With Eric L. Hutton, he is a series co-editor of Oxford Chinese Thought, a translation series published by Oxford University Press.

 Tiwald received his B.A. from Carleton College in 1997 and his Ph.D. from the University of Chicago in 2006.
-He is now Associate Professor of Philosophy at San Francisco State University and has taught as a visiting professor at South China Normal University and the University of California Berkeley.
+He has been a visiting professor at the University of California Berkeley and a faculty fellow at Princeton University.
+He is currently Professor of Philosophy at the University of Hong Kong.